Rideouts During COVID-19 Restrictions

 Once a group is formed people must stay in the same group all day - and not mingle into other groups.

-When we ride behind a leader in a procession using drop offs etc we ride as individuals (or two up with a pillion) and are restricted not to 6 people but to 30 people.
+When we ride behind a leader in a procession using drop offs etc we ride as individuals (or two up with a pillion).

 Whenever we dismount at stops or the finish and form a group for social purposes this can only be with the same people that were in the group in which we started.